ryanatkn/eslint-config/README.md

 Have any questions or change requests?
 Open issues or drop by [my Discord](https://discord.gg/YU5tyeK72X).
+I'm happy to discuss my choices - if something is confusing it's likely to reduce cognitive load.
+Also there are bugs and limitations in `typescript-eslint` that are unfortunate but preferred tradeoffs, some of which would benefit from enabling `noUncheckedIndexedAccess` and `exactOptionalPropertyTypes` in your tsconfig, but I personally don't use them yet.

 > ⚠️ The peer dependency versions may be overly restrictive.
 > Please let me know if it's causing a problem.